Table of Contents

 Planning Your Career

 FIRST YEAR (1-30 CREDITS)

-- Visit Career Services to become familiar with the services offered.
+- Visit Career and Internship Services to become familiar with the services offered.

 - Explore your interests, skills, personality and values and consider how they relate to possible careers.

-- Consider taking the following career assessments: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career Services.
+- Consider taking the following career assessments: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career and Internship Services.

-- Explore careers using the UMD Graduate Follow-up Report, which lists what recent UMD graduates did the first year after graduating, the Career Resource Center in Career Services and What Can I Do With This Major on the Career Services website under "Deciding on a Major."
+- Explore careers using the UMD Graduate Follow-up Report, which lists what recent UMD graduates did the first year after graduating, the Career Resource Center in Career and Internship Services and What Can I Do With This Major on the Career and Internship Services website under "Deciding on a Major."

 - Learn how to conduct informational interviews and begin talking with professionals in fields of interest to you.